 Accurately diagnosing and treating allergies is important because allergies may increase the risk of a stroke in older patients.
 People 45 years old and older with a history of hay fever have an 87 percent higher risk of a stroke compared to people without.
 Therefore, it is important older patients get a proper diagnosis from an allergy specialist.

 If an older patient has allergies, a doctor should help them determine the best course of treatment.
-This is because, while most allergy medicines are very safe for them, some medicines might aggravate existing medical problems or cause more serious ones.
+This is because, while most medications are very safe for them, some might aggravate existing medical problems or cause more serious ones.
 For example, some decongestants may increase blood pressure and cause insomnia, while others can be overly sedating.

 More seriously, some allergy medicines like Benadryl are anticholinergic drugs, and some recent studies have suggested a link between these drugs and a greater risk of dementia or Alzheimer’s disease.

 Also, as people get older, their bodies aren’t able to moisturize the lining of their noses, which can lead to more mucous and congestion.
 However, antihistamines can dry out nasal passages, which can make this problem worse, the AARP states.
 Instead, saline rinses and increased humidity can help thin out mucous.